oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Members of the Azure ATP Administrators group | Agency decision | Only specific users that require administrative access should be added to this group.
+Members of the Azure ATP Administrators group | Organisation decision | Only specific users that require administrative access should be added to this group.
-Members of the Azure ATP Users group | Agency decision | Include membership of the cyber security team that are responsible for the day-to-day use and management of Defender for Identity.
+Members of the Azure ATP Users group | Organisation decision | Include membership of the cyber security team that are responsible for the day-to-day use and management of Defender for Identity.
-Members of the Azure ATP Viewers group | Agency decision | Include membership of the cyber security team to enable auditing of Defender for Identity.
+Members of the Azure ATP Viewers group | Organisation decision | Include membership of the cyber security team to enable auditing of Defender for Identity.

 #### Notifications